bubbleboy14/cantools/README.md

     - cleanest way to deploy your applications
   - downside
     - no easy access to ct source -- aren't you curious?
-    - Debian (especially Ubuntu) -only (until you add support for your system!)
+    - OSX or Debian (especially Ubuntu) -only (until you add support for your system!)
   - command: wget -O - https://raw.githubusercontent.com/bubbleboy14/cantools/master/bootstrap.sh | bash

 ## Package Installation (limited -- not recommended)